 - Drop it on a hard floor.
 A good rock will not break.

-How To Prepare Sauna Rocks For First Use
+How to Prepare Sauna Rocks for First-Time Use

-To prepare sauna rocks for first use, you need to follow two major steps.
-Those are:
+To prepare sauna rocks for first-time use, follow the steps below: